Become a member

 Surrounded by idyllic Exmoor scenery, on the border of Somerset and Devon, in the Dark Skies Reserve .This tranquil spot in the Lorna Doone Valley is brilliant for walkers and families exploring the area.

-Light and cosy café serving hot drinks, cakes and light lunches.
-The Buttery Tearoom is open until Sunday 3rd November 2024 and reopening on Friday 18th April 2025.
+Light and cosy café serving breakfast, hot drinks, cakes, cream teas and light lunches.
+The Buttery Tearoom will be open daily from Friday 14th February 2025, throughout February half-term.
+From 24th February to 7th April, it will be open only on Fridays, Saturdays, and Sundays.
 Daily opening times are 10:00am until 5:00pm.

 A fine art gallery, featuring local artists, and a gift shop with a range of unique gifts and homeware.
 The Doone Valley Gallery and Gifts shop is open until Tuesday 24th December 2024 and reopening March 2025.
 Daily opening times are 11:00am until 5:00pm.